e-Learning Blog

 Source: https://www.mhlw.go.jp/content/11900000/000789715.pdf

-③ Relaxation of requirements for childcare and nursing care leave for fixed-term employees (effective April 1, 2022)
+③ Relaxation of the eligibility requirements for childcare and nursing care leave for fixed-term employees (Effective April 1, 2022)

-The requirements for taking childcare and nursing leave have been relaxed for fixed-term employees such as contract employees and commissioned employees.
-Previously, it was stipulated that the period of continuous employment must be one year or more, but with this revision, this requirement has been abolished and employees can now take childcare and nursing leave regardless of their length of employment.
+The requirements for taking childcare and nursing care leave for fixed-term employees and contract workers will be relaxed.
+Previously, it was stipulated that "the period of continuous employment must be at least one year," but this requirement has been abolished with the recent amendment, allowing employees to take childcare and nursing care leave regardless of their employment period.

 Source: https://www.mhlw.go.jp/content/11900000/000789715.pdf

-In addition, the requirement that "it is not clear whether the contract will expire before the child reaches 1 year and 6 months" will continue, but this will be determined by whether the labor contract is renewed between labor and management when a request for childcare leave is made.
+Furthermore, the requirement that "it is unclear whether the contract will expire before the child turns 1 year and 6 months old" will continue, but this will be determined based on whether the labor contract is renewed between the employer and employee when a request for childcare leave is made.

-④ Paternity Leave System After Childbirth (Childcare Leave System at Birth) Established (Effective October 1, 2022)
+④ Establishment of the Postpartum Paternity Leave System (Parental Leave System at Birth) (Effective October 1, 2022)

-⑤ Flexible division of childcare leave and flexible start date for childcare leave (effective October 1, 2022)
+⑤ Flexible acquisition of parental leave in parts and flexibility in the start date of parental leave (Effective October 1, 2022)

-Furthermore, when extending childcare leave, the start date can now be set more flexibly.
-Previously, the start date for extended childcare leave was limited to when the child reached 1 or 1.5 years old, but with this restriction removed, it is now possible to start childcare leave in the middle of the extended period.
-This allows for a flexible childcare lifestyle, such as when the mother returns to work and the father takes over childcare leave, and supports a "flexible childcare lifestyle".
+Furthermore, when extending childcare leave, it has become possible to set the start date flexibly.
+Previously, the start date for the extended childcare leave was limited to when the child was "1 year old or 1.5 years old," but with this restriction lifted, it is now possible to start childcare leave partway through the extension period.
+This means that while the mother is returning to work, the father can take childcare leave, allowing couples to alternate in taking childcare leave, thus supporting a "flexible parenting life."

-⑥ Obligation to disclose childcare leave acquisition status (effective April 1, 2023)
+⑥ Mandatory disclosure of parental leave acquisition status (Effective April 1, 2023)

-Companies with more than 1,000 employees are now required to publicly disclose their status of taking childcare leave once a year.
-The disclosed information will be either the "rate of male employees taking childcare leave" or the "rate of employees taking childcare leave and parental leave for childcare purposes".
-The implementation will start from April 1st next year, but since data from the previous fiscal year is required, companies need to start by understanding the status of childcare leave for this year (fiscal year 2022).
+Companies with more than 1,000 employees are required to publicly disclose the status of parental leave acquisition once a year.
+The disclosed content will include the "rate of parental leave acquisition by men" or the "rate of parental leave and childcare leave acquisition."
+The enforcement will start on April 1st of next year, but since data from the previous business year will be needed, companies must begin by understanding the status of parental leave acquisition for this year (2022 fiscal year).

 Source: https://jsite.mhlw.go.jp/tokyo-roudoukyoku/ikukai0611.html

-3. How to inform employees about the points of the revised Childcare and Family Care Leave Law
+3. How to Inform Employees About the Key Points of the Childcare and Family Care Leave Law Amendments

-The revised Childcare and Family Care Leave Act, which was amended in 2021, is being gradually implemented from this year.
-However, is the awareness among employees sufficient?
+The Childcare and Family Care Leave Act, revised in 2021, has been gradually implemented since this year, but has sufficient awareness been provided to employees?

-Childcare and family care are major issues that everyone faces at important points in their lives.
-That is why it is important for both the company and each employee to have a solid understanding of the key points of the revised Childcare and Family Care Leave Act and to have the correct knowledge.
+Childcare and family care are significant issues that everyone faces at crucial points in their lives.
+Therefore, it is essential for both the company and each employee to thoroughly understand the key points of the revised Childcare and Family Care Leave Act and to be equipped with the correct knowledge.

-Therefore, to thoroughly disseminate information, we recommend e-learning.
-By utilizing e-learning, employees can learn about the revised points of the Childcare and Family Care Leave Act at their own convenience, regardless of time or location.
-Additionally, in face-to-face training, the quality of learning may vary depending on factors such as the instructor's quality and the environment, but with e-learning, there is no need to worry about such concerns.
+Therefore, to ensure thorough awareness, we recommend e-learning.
+By utilizing e-learning, which allows for learning regardless of time and place, employees can easily learn about the key points of the amendments to the Child Care and Family Care Leave Law at their convenience.
+Additionally, while face-to-face training can vary in quality due to factors such as the "quality of the instructor" and the environment, there is no need to worry about such issues with e-learning.

-Human Science Co., Ltd. offers e-learning materials for learning about maternity harassment (commonly known as "mat-hara"), which is closely related to the Childcare and Family Care Leave Act.
-Currently, regardless of the industry or size of the company, all businesses are required to address maternity harassment, and even individual perpetrators may face disciplinary action.
-In other words, anyone can become a victim of maternity harassment, making it essential for all employees to have knowledge about it.
+At Human Science, we provide e-learning materials that focus on maternity harassment (commonly known as Matahara), which is closely related to the Child Care and Family Care Leave Law.
+Currently, all businesses, regardless of industry or size, are required to address Matahara, and disciplinary actions can now be imposed on individual perpetrators.
+In other words, anyone can become involved in Matahara, and gaining knowledge about it is essential for all employees.

-In addition, this material provides easy-to-understand explanations on various systems related to pregnancy and childbirth, in addition to the basic knowledge of maternity harassment.
-This article also covers the key points of the revised Childcare and Family Care Leave Act, making it possible to utilize up-to-date information for internal education.
+In addition, this teaching material provides a clear explanation of various systems related to pregnancy and childbirth, along with the basic knowledge of maternity harassment.
+It also follows the key points of the revised Child Care and Family Care Leave Act discussed in this article, allowing you to utilize up-to-date information in your internal training.

 STOP!
-Maternity Harassment ~ For Creating a Comfortable Workplace ~
+Matahara - For Creating a Comfortable Workplace